opentoonz/opentoonz_docs/source/rendering_the_animation.rst

     - Right-click in the flipbook and choose Load Images from the menu that opens, then use the browser to retrieve the file you want to load.

-    - Drag and drop the file you want to load from the Toonz file browser to the flipbook.
+    - Drag and drop the file you want to load from the OpenToonz file browser to the flipbook.

 .. tip:: **To append some content to the flipbook content:**